 Celebrity hip replacements are becoming common place.
 The operation, which used to be associated with old-age and infirmity, has taken on a new breath of life and the stars of stage and screen are less shy about owning up to having had one.

 So let's look at some of the most famous.

-Probably the most famous opera singer that ever-lived, Pavarotti underwent a hip replacement at the age of 63.
+Probably the most famous opera singer that ever-lived, Pavarotti joined the list of celebrity hip replacements at the age of 63.